District of Columbia Income Tax 2026

 About District of Columbia income tax

-This page applies District of Columbia's published single-filer brackets to the income you enter.
-It doesn't include District of Columbia's own standard deduction, personal exemptions, or credits, which can lower your actual bill.
-For your full paycheck picture, combine this with federal tax using our Take-Home Pay Calculator.
+One limit worth knowing before you rely on the number above: this page applies District of Columbia's published single-filer schedule to the taxable income you enter.
+It doesn't include District of Columbia's own standard deduction, personal exemptions, or credits, each of which lowers a real bill, so treat the estimate as a ceiling rather than a final figure.
+For the full paycheck picture, combine it with federal tax and FICA using the take-home pay calculator.

 District of Columbia figures use the 2026 tax year (PayrollTax API).
 Estimates for planning only, not tax advice.
 See https://trycleartally.com/disclaimer.